itpp-labs/misc-addons/hr_rule_input_compute/doc/index.rst

 Usage
 =====

-The module allows to make salary rule inputs as computable.
 The use of the module assumes you to have Python skills.
-For more details: https://apps.odoo.com/apps/modules/10.0/product_details/